NCI-CGR/GwasQcPipeline/docs/sub_workflows/entry_points.rst

 2. If an aggregated PED/MAP is provided using ``user_files.ped`` and ``user_files.map`` then we will convert the PED/MAP to BED/BIM/FAM.
 3. If an aggregated BED/BIM/FAM is provided using ``user_files.bed``, ``user_files.bim``, ``user_files.fam`` then we will create a symbolic link.
+4. If an aggregated BCF file is provided using ``user_files.bcf`` then we will convert the BCF to BED/BIM/FAM.